Collective Proposal Distributions for Nonlinear MCMC samplers: Mean-Field Theory and Fast Implementation: Introduction

 We are going to develop an analytical framework in which the convergence of the sequence of iterations of the transition operator can be analysed.
-Although it is difficult to get optimal convergence rates, we rely on continuous time entropy methods to prove exponential convergence towards $\pi$ for a large class of proposal distributions.
+Using entropy methods, we prove the exponential convergence towards $\pi$ for a large class of proposal distributions.
 We show that in an asymptotic regime to be detailed, the rate of convergence depends only on how close from the target is the initial condition.
-This is in contrast with the (linear) Metropolis-Hastings case where the convergence rate depends on the size of the random walk kernel.
-As a byproduct, in the linear case, we obtain a convergence result similar to the one obtained in \cite{diaconis2011geometric}.
+As a byproduct, in the linear Metropolis-Hastings case, we obtain a convergence result similar to the one obtained in~\cite{diaconis2011geometric}.

-\paragraph{Efficient implementation.} It is not straightforward in general to sample $\overline{X}_t$ from a nonlinear kernel.
-We therefore rely on a particle method to approximate such samples.
+\paragraph{Efficient implementation.} It is not possible in general to sample directly $\overline{X}_t$ from a nonlinear kernel because the law $\mu_t$ is not available.
+We therefore rely on a \textbf{mean-field} particle method to approximate such samples.
 Starting from a swarm of $N$ particles $X^1_t,\ldots,X^N_t\in E$ at the iteration $t$, we construct the next iteration by sampling independently for $i\in\{1,\ldots,N\}$:

 where